 - Regulation (EU) 2017/2394 of the European Parliament and of the Council of 12 December 2017 on cooperation between national authorities responsible for the enforcement of consumer protection laws and repealing Regulation (EC) No 2006/2004 and, in particular, article 27(1).

 - Regulation (EU) 2018/1725 of the European Parliament and of the Council of 23 October 2018 on the protection of natural persons with regard to the processing of personal data by the Union institutions, bodies, offices and agencies and on the free movement of such data.

 Having regard to article 5 of the aforesaid Regulation (EU) 2018/1725, the data processing is considered lawful because it is necessary to meet the requirements of the legal instruments mentioned above, and to ensure compliance of the Commission with its legal obligations.

 4. How long do we keep your data?

-The VKI (national host-structure of ECC Austria) reserves the right to keep your personal data for 30 years over the duration of the proceedings, in case of any legal claims.
+The VKI (national host-structure of ECC Austria) reserves the right to keep your personal data up to 10 years longer than the duration of the proceedings, in case of any legal claims.

 5. How do we protect your data?